Table of Contents

 Students who do not reside in a member municipality, but attend public or private schools in a member municipality, or who temporarily reside in a member municipality in order to attend school may be issued a card, free of charge.
 A student card is issued upon completion of an application, and presentation of a current, valid student photographic identification, along with a current school year class schedule or current school year tuition bill.
 Student cards are issued for a period of one school year and are renewable after August 15 of each year.

-Individuals who are not eligible for a free library card and do not wish to purchase a non-resident card, may purchase an internet-only card for a one-time fee of $2.00.
-The card is issued upon completion of an application, presentation of current, valid photographic identification, proof of address and payment of the processing fee.
+Individuals who are not eligible for a free library card and do not wish to purchase a non-resident card, may apply for an internet-only card.
+The card is issued upon completion of an application; presentation of current, valid photographic identification; and proof of address.
 These cards will only allow the patron to use the public PC stations and not to check out library materials.

 Individuals who are visiting the library and do not wish to register for a library card, but want to use our public PC stations, may obtain a guest pass.
 Registration will require some form of photographic identification, such as a driver’s license or school identification card.
 Staff may use their discretion in issuing a guest internet pass in the event that the patron does not have a photographic ID.